kiryteo/kiryteo.github.io/index.md

 <!--<span class="fa fa-briefcase about-icon"></span> -->
  Hello, my name is <strong>Ashwin Samudre</strong>, I am currently a visitor at <a target="_blank" href="https://www.embl.de/">EMBL Heidelberg</a>
  in Kreshuk group, under the supervision of <a target="_blank" href="https://www.embl.de/research/units/cbb/kreshuk/members/index.php?s_personId=CP-60028565">Anna Kreshuk</a>.
 I am working on localization of Kinetochores (proteins in cell division process).
- Previously, I was working at <a target="_blank" href="http://www.cinam.univ-mrs.fr/cinam/en/">CNRS CINAM</a> in Marseille, France as Research Engineer (CDD) on development of automated pipeline for detection and classification of
+ Previously, I worked at <a target="_blank" href="http://www.cinam.univ-mrs.fr/cinam/en/">CNRS CINAM</a> in Marseille, France as Research Engineer (CDD) on development of automated pipeline for detection and classification of
  Red Blood Cells from video files.
  </p>
 <p class="about-text">